beerjson/beerjson/docs/misc.json.md

 ## MiscellaneousType

-MiscellaneousType collects the attributes of an ingredient to store as record information
+MiscellaneousType collects the attributes of an ingredient to store as record information.

 **MiscellaneousType** is an object with all properties from [MiscellaneousBase](#miscellaneousbase) and these additional properties: